ambr3/Seclusa-Solitaire/README.md

 ## Privacy

-Your data is your business — that's the whole point.
+Your data is your business

 - **Zero permissions** — no internet, location, or storage
 - **No network** — the app can't send your data anywhere